-The pilot project must develop skills in program participants, short of the level required for licensing under Minnesota Statutes, chapter 326, that are relevant to designing, constructing, operating, or maintaining:
+The pilot project must develop skills in program participants, short of the level required for licensing under Minn.
+Stat.
+Chap.
+326, that are relevant to designing, constructing, operating, or maintaining:

-- systems that produce renewable solar or wind energy; - improvements in energy efficiency, as defined under Minnesota Statutes, section 216B.241, subdivision 1; - energy storage systems, including battery technology, connected to renewable energy facilities; - infrastructure for charging all-electric or electric hybrid motor vehicles; or - grid technologies that manage load and provide services to the distribution grid that reduce energy consumption or shift demand to off-peak periods.
+- systems that produce renewable solar or wind energy; - improvements in energy efficiency, as defined under Minn.
+Stat.
+Sec.
+216B.241 subd.
+1; - energy storage systems, including battery technology, connected to renewable energy facilities; - infrastructure for charging all-electric or electric hybrid motor vehicles; or - grid technologies that manage load and provide services to the distribution grid that reduce energy consumption or shift demand to off-peak periods.